 | Maintenance Workers | Ongoing facility maintenance in older buildings | Moderate exposure potential |

-"I work with construction and industrial workers every day, and the reality is that many still don't realize the building they're renovating contains asbestos until it's too late.
+"I work with construction and industrial workers every day, and the reality is that many still don't realize the building they're renovating contains hazardous materials until it's too late.
 The EPA evaluation confirms what we see in practice—the danger is far from over."

 — Yvette Abrego, Senior Client Manager, Danziger & De Llano